MySmile/sfchat/docs/source/REST API/Authentication.rst

 Authentication
 ==============

-Authentication process works through "user token" and "chat token".
-Each Api request has such required parameters:
+Authentication process works by "user token" and "chat token".
+Each Api request has parameters:

-* "chat token" that identify chat
+* "chat token" to identify chat
-* "user token" that helps to identify user
+* "user token" to identify user

-For details please follow :ref:`diagrams <Diagrams>`.
+More details in :ref:`diagrams <Diagrams>`.